 Cornelius Tacitus.
 Tacitus was a contemporary and friend of the Younger Pliny, and equally admired and hated by Latin students for the difficulty of his prose.
 He was the paramount historian of the Roman era, expert in examining the lures and flaws of power.
 He wrote a biography of his father-in-law (Agricola), the major literary source of information about Roman Britain, and an ethnographic-ish treatise on the Germans (Germania), which became the ur-text of German nationalism (painting strong and noble savages resistant to an increasingly decadent empire).
 Tacticus also wrote two long imperial histories: the Annales, covering the Julio-Claudian period from the death of Augustus to the last days of Nero (AD 14-68), and the Historiae, which records the Flavian years from AD 69-96.
 Neither has survived to us complete.
-It was to work on his Historiae that Tacitus, at some point between AD 104-108, wrote a letter to the Younger Pliny asking what had happened to his uncle.
+It was to work on his Historiae that Tacitus, at some point between AD 104-108, wrote a letter to the Younger Pliny asking what had happened to his uncle (in all, eleven letters from Pliny to Tacitus survive; see A. Augoustakis, The Classical Journal 100.3 265-73, esp. n.
+5).
 Sadly, the portion of Tacitus’ work covering the Vesuvian disaster does not survive.
 But Pliny’s letters do.

 - The Friend from Spain.
 The only other speaking role in these letters belongs to ‘amicus ex Hispania‘, who appears twice in letter 6.20 to exhort Younger Pliny and his mother to flee.
 He is described as a pal of the Elder Pliny who (with very poor timing) has just arrived for a visit.
 We don’t know who he is, but he’s the perfect fellow for some author to use as the subject of the next historical novel about the Last Days of Pompeii.

-In our next post, ‘The Historian’s Request‘, the voices of our characters will begin to speak.
+In our next post, the first for letter 6.16, ‘The Historian’s Request‘, the voices of our characters will begin to speak.

 To learn more about these people, see: